Robert Codman: Episcopacy

 Codman was elected to succeed Henry A. Neely as Bishop of Maine.
 He was consecrated bishop on February 24, 1900, in St Luke's Cathedral in Portland.
-As bishop he altered and expanded the cathedral by adding the Emmanuel chapel which includes the Madonna and Child of John La Farge.
-He also expanded he Bishop's residence.
+As bishop he altered and expanded the cathedral by adding the Emmanuel Chapel, which includes the Madonna and Child of John La Farge.
+He also expanded the Bishop's residence.

+He worked to increase the Episcopal presence throughout his diocese and consecrated several new church buildings.

+In 1911 he presided at the opening of the Edward T. Gignoux U.S. Courthouse in Portland.

 Codman served as bishop till his death in 1915.

+During his later years, he was heavily involved in the Anti-Tuberculosis Society and the Citizens' Committee; he saw both as working against the disadvantages of urban life.

+Family

+Codman married Margarette B. Porter in September 1915; he died three weeks later from a brain tumour.